knjcode/autometa/README.md

 If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these files in the templates directory.

-You can also place templates by register command.
+You can also place templates by register option (-r or --register).

     $ autometa -r [Template ID].ejs [Template ID].csv
     $ Register success: [Template ID].ejs placed on [templates directory]
     $ Register success: [Template ID].csv placed on [templates directory]

-## Set a file name manually
+## Set a filename manually

-If you want to set a file name of first sheet manually, use `-o, --output` option.
+If you want to set a filename of first sheet manually, use `-o, --output` option.

     $ autometa -o /path/to/your/filename note-example.xlsx

-If specified file name is "/dev/stdout" or "-", place output on stdout
+If specified filename is "/dev/stdout" or "-", autometa place output on stdout.

     $ autometa -o /dev/stdout note-example.xlsx

+When you use this option, Excel worksheet's FileName is ignored.

 ## Set a Template ID manually